Let’s Celebrate October with Stamps!

 Bild presented an interesting summer STEM program for teens.
 It is a 6-week paid internship that engages 30 Chicago high school students in lab and field-based activities focused on urban ecology to develop their critical learning and skills.

-This topic represents my idealism on science that everyone including youths can have fun applying the scientific method to appreciate nature.
+This topic represents my idealism on science that everyone, including youths can have fun applying the scientific method to appreciate nature.

 I first learned about Community Science in 2018 from Bild when I attended the Chicago Conservation Corps training at the Nature Museum.
 My educational background is Physics, so I am naturally interested in anything related to science.